-Johns Hopkins employees must submit a tuition remission voucher for each class or lesson taken by the student.
 If the tuition remission does not cover the entire cost of tuition, the account holder or student is required to pay the remaining balance at the time of registration.

 Students wishing to withdraw from a lesson/class due to medical or other special circumstances must submit a written request to the Administrative Manager.
 The date of withdrawal will be the date on which the Administrative Manager is notified in writing.
 Verbal notice or requests from students, parents, or faculty will not be accepted.

 Students need to review course listings to verify registration dates, which may not conform to the fall/spring semester schedule as a late registration fee may apply.
 Continuing students must register prior to 12:00 am on the first day the semester begins or a $45 late fee will automatically be assessed.
 If a student registers after the start of the semester, we do not prorate tuition for late registration.